Check your credit rating

 You might want to check your credit rating if you’re about to apply for a mortgage, for example, and are worried about credit card payments you missed when you were younger.

-You might also want to check it if you are reviewing your personal finances to get them on track and want to know that the information on your record is accurate.
+You might also want to check it if you’re managing your money during Covid-19 and want to know that the information on your record is accurate.

 The good news is that you have a right to know what credit information is held on you (more about that, below) and to ask for it to be changed if there’s a genuine mistake on your record.

 Anyone who provides you with credit – banks, credit card companies, moneylenders etc – can request a credit report on you to see if you have a good track record of paying back money in the past or not.

 You may also have your credit rating checked when you apply to get things like a mobile phone contract, car insurance or energy from a new supplier to lower your fuel costs.

 A good credit rating can make a difference by reassuring creditors that you are likely to pay back money.